 Coronavirus advise for pet owners to keep yourself and your pets safe

-At present, there is no evidence showing that our companion animals or pets can be infected with the new coronavirus.
+At present, there is no evidence showing that our companion animals or pets can be infected with the covid-19.
 Neither that they can spread the virus to their owners.
 Therefore, there’s no need to panic and resort to extreme measures such as abandoning your pet or isolating them.

 However, although there is no evidence of a case of human-to-animal transmission of the coronavirus, there are a number of common bacteria that can pass between pets and humans including E.coli and Salmonella.
 Thus, it is always a good idea to practice good hygiene and take care of your pet’s health